idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 - If more complex, consider using core views along with [Search API module](https://www.drupal.org/project/search_api).
 - For smaller, custom sortable views, consider a vue.js app, that interacts with the jsonapi endpoint or similar.

-If core views is used as a standalone, or with search API, be sure to crate the display type as "block" or similar (not page), so that these views can be insterted into standard KS pages using the ip_views_embed widget, thus allowing for custom text, headers, content, etc as well as the listing.
+If core views is used as a standalone, or with search API, be sure to crate the display type as "block" or similar (not page), so that these views can be inserted into standard KS pages using the ip_views_embed widget, thus allowing for custom text, headers, content, etc as well as the listing.

 ##### If the view content is local does not require filters

 - Consider using core views module.
 - Consider a custom EntityQuery (with caching).
-- Consider using the hook_preproccess for the entity in question to add these programatiaclly rather than using something like blocks.
+- Consider using the hook_preprocess for the entity in question to add these programmatically rather than using something like blocks.

 ###### Views example